anoma/nspec/docs/architecture-2/engines/dumper.md

 **Output**

- No user-visible output on succsess.
+ No user-visible output on success.

 # Stop

-I shutdown the dumper task given in the Engine field.
+I shut down the dumper task given in the Engine field.

 **Input**